sathvik-spartan/Voice-Text-Morse-Code-Converter/README.md

 ## Requirements

-Make sure you have Python 3 installed.
-Then install the required Python libraries:
+Make sure you have Python3 (3.11 recommended) installed.
+Then install the required Python libraries if you don't prefer requirements.txt file:

 ```bash
 pip install speechrecognition pyttsx3 pyaudio
 ```

-Note: On Windows, winsound is built-in.
+Note: *On Windows, winsound is built-in.*

 ## How It Works
 1. Voice Recognition